Harlock123/FormGen_Bootstrap/README.md

 - **elinitialvisibility** is a boolean used to indicate if the element will be inserted into the DOM visible or hidden

-- **elstyle** is a string that will be inserted as a style tag on the wrapping DIV tak for each element placed in the DOM
+- **elstyle** is a string that will be inserted as an inline style= assertion on the form-row of the element.
+Note: that the first element for any given row will this style value applied to all other elements place in that row.
+Useful for things like the whole rows background color for example and is demonstrated in the projects index.html test page.

+- **ellabelstyle** is a string that will be inserted as an inline style= assertion on the Label of the element.

+- **elformstyle** is a string that will be inserted as an inline style= assertion on the combination of element and label container.
+In BootStrap this is a form-group.

 - **elscore** is an array of numbers used to associate a weight numerically with each element as its inserted into the page.
 Used by the GetFormScore method to return a  value if an associated element is populated or selected.
 So if you have a radiobutton list or checkboxlist or dropdown list, you will have a weight for subelement.
 Text, Dates and Narrative will have a singular value in this array.